yuqingc31/Computer-Systems/README.md

 Weighting: 36% (multiple exercises, each weighted 3-8%; see each assignment for details)

 7 assignments in total.
 The first four chapters of the course are based on the Nand2Tetris projects.
-The last three chapters use their own materials.
+(Project -> project 1-4) The last three chapters use their own materials.

 ## Weekly quizzes